Monodromy groups of polynomials of composition length 2: Beyond Theorem

 \end{enumerate} \end{thm}

-For the next statements, recall that there are two types of polynomials with monodromy group $S_4$: the {\it special type}, of ramification type $([3.1], [2.1^2], [4])$, and the {\it generic type}, of ramification type $([2.1^2], [2.1^2], [2.1^2], [4])$; see Proposition \ref{prop:primmon}.
+For the next statements, recall that there are two types of polynomials with monodromy group $S_4$: the {\it generic type}, of ramification type $([2,1^2], [2,1^2], [2,1^2], [4])$, and the {\it special type}, of ramification type $([3,1], [2,1^2], [4])$; see Theorem \ref{prop:primmon}.
+Following \cite{MZ09}, we say that $\alpha \in k$ is a \emph{special point} of $f$ if it is unramified but lies over a branch point.